How to Teach a Dog to Stay

 What command should you use for STAY?

 Like many trainers I never use a stay cue.
-The reason is this.
-When I tell my dog to sit, or to lie down, I expect him to remain there until I release him.
+When I tell my dog to sit I expect him to remain there.
 A stay cue implies that if you DONT say STAY, it is OK for your dog to get right back up again.
-This is almost never the case!
-So, you won’t be needing the word stay, your SIT cue is all you will need from now on.
-All you have to do, is remember to release your dog when you are done.
+You won’t be needing the word stay, your SIT cue is all you will need.

 How to end the stay?